By Edward Kliszus

 The show began with pianist/music director Gerry Dieffenbach masterfully performing an overture of songs from the American Songbook.
 This set the stage for what was to be a sojourn through romantic themes and the concomitant complexities and rewards of starting anew.

 Diane Love and Jay Nickerson begin with a playful conversation as they ascended to the stage from the back of the audience.
 Love possessed a kind, sagacious, and tender tone as she sang and bantered with Nickerson.
 Nickerson responded in kind as he sang and spoke.
 At times, Nickerson utilized a charming half-singing/half-speaking technique like that of Rex Harrison in his film characterization of Professor Henry Higgins in My Fair Lady (1964).
 Audrey Hepburn co-starred as Eliza Doolittle.
-I recall the film’s delightful romantic tensions and wondered if Nickerson employed that style of singing to evoke the references.
+I recall the film’s delightful romantic tensions and wondered if Nickerson employed that singing style to evoke the references.
 Two individuals sitting nearby mused similarly.

-Love and Nickerson showed that through song and dramatic dialogue, they can share with us a rich range of emotions, visual references, and places.
+Love and Nickerson showed that through song and dramatic dialogue, they can share a rich range of emotions, visual references, and places with us.
 A sampling of the songs they performed illustrate this idea and includes Burt Bacharach’s “I’ll Never Fall in Love Again,” Stephen Sondheim’s “We’re Gonna Be All Right,” and “The Road You Didn’t Take,” “Everybody Has the Right to Be Wrong,” by Sammy Kahn and Jimmy Van Heusen, Jerry Herman’s intensely gorgeous and heartbreaking “I Won’t Send Roses,” and “Kiss Her Now,” the hopeful “The Second Time Around,” by Sammy Kahn and Jimmy Van Heusen, and the charming and nostalgic “Two Sleepy People” by Hoagy Carmichael and Frank Loesser.

 There’s one performance left on November 2, so don’t hesitate, as the October performance was sold out.